knetikmedia/knetikcloud-csharp-net20-client/docs/MediaVideosApi.md

 <a name="addvideorelationships"></a>
 # **AddVideoRelationships**
-> ModelVideoRelationshipResource AddVideoRelationships (long? videoId, ModelVideoRelationshipResource videoRelationshipResource)
+> VideoRelationshipResource AddVideoRelationships (long? videoId, VideoRelationshipResource videoRelationshipResource)

 Adds one or more existing videos as related to this one